harryho/docker-kits/README.md

 ## Summary

 The repository is the collection of kits built on the top of docker image.
+At the very begiinning, the repository was built for kits used for infrastructure.
+It is about to expand the scope from infrastructure to simplify the integration test, even build for speical development.

 Repository name in Docker Hub: [harryh00/docker-kits](https://hub.docker.com/r/harryh00/docker-kits)